dramforever/vscode-ghc-simple/README.md

 ## Why?

 Since around GHC 8, the compiler GHC and its interactive REPL GHCi has gained various tooling-related features.
 These allow for more tooling that communicate with the compiler using text IO and files, instead of a Haskell API.
 This project aims to explore the possibilities provided by said features, by implementing Haskell tooling within the editor VSCode.

+## Notes

+### Commands

+- `vscode-ghc-simple.restart`: Restart GHCi sessions

+    vscode-ghc-simple currently lacks a way of detecting changes of critical configuration files such as `stack.yaml` or `*.cabal`.
+Run this command whenever, had you been running GHCi manually, you would restart it.

+### Configuration options

+- `ghcSimple.workspaceType`: Workspace type

+    Override workspace type detection and force a certain workspace type (e.g. `stack` or `cabal`).

+    Normally, vscode-ghc-simple will try to detect whether to use Stack or Cabal, or use a plain GHCi.
+Change this option *in your workspace settings* to specify such a type manually.

+- `ghcSimple.startupCommands` and `ghcSimple.bareStartupCommands`

+    Commands to run at GHCi startup.
+Configures some common options.